Spinach

 USDA Planting Zone: 6–10

-Special Notes: Thrives in hot weather and can be used in salads or cooked like traditional spinach.
+Special Notes: Thrives in hot weather and can be eaten fresh in salads or cooked just like standard spinach.

 Florida Vegetable Planting Guide